Buddhism in Myanmar: Demography

 Buddhism is practiced by approximately 90% of the country.
-According to Burmese census data dating back to 1891, between 84% to 90% of the population have practiced Buddhism.
+According to Burmese census data dating back to 1891, between 84% and 90% of the population have practiced Buddhism.

 State Religion Day

 The Buddhist nationalists mark the Full Moon Day of Wagaung as "State Religion Day" (နိုင်ငံတော်ဘာသာနေ့), as commemoration of the enactments of the "1961 Act of the Third Amendment of the Constitution" on the Full Moon Day of Wagaung of 1323 ME (26 August 1961 CE).

 In 2015, The Association for Protection of Race and Religion (Ma Ba Tha) requested the government to officially celebrate the State Religion Day.

-Recent celebration is the 60th anniversary of the State Religion Day on 26 August 2021, led by the Young Men's Buddhist Association (YMBA), and include the hoisting of Sasana flags in homes and positing the flag photos in social media.
-On 22 August 2021, Kayin State Government led by Chief Minister U Saw Myint Oo attended one of the meriting ceremonies commemorating the 60th anniversary of the State Religion Day.
+Recent celebration is the 60th anniversary of the State Religion Day on 26 August 2021, led by the Young Men's Buddhist Association (YMBA), and include the hoisting of Sasana flags in homes and posting the flag photos on social media.
+On 22 August 2021, Kayin State Government led by Chief Minister U Saw Myint Oo attended one of the meriting ceremonies commemorating the 60th anniversary of the State Religion Day..